Eagles, Vikings stage NFC championship rematch Sunday

 Minnesota’s dilemma is deeper.
 While the Eagles are just a half-game out of the NFC East lead, the Vikings are 1-2-1 and trail Chicago and Green Bay in the NFC North.

-Most importantly, Minnesota must find a running game, ranking last.
+Most important, Minnesota must find a running game, ranking last.
 If Dalvin Cook can get healthy, it would be a huge help.

 “It has been difficult,” coach Mike Zimmer says.
 “We have to be patient with it, No. 1.
 Honestly, a little bit has been dictated with some of the scores throughout the last couple ballgames.
 It’s important for us to have balance.
 It keeps the defensive line from pinning their ears back all the time.
 I think it helps the football team overall.
 We just have to do a better job.”